SUPERCHARGE YOUR ONLINE VISIBILITY! CONTACT US AND LET’S ACHIEVE EXCELLENCE TOGETHER!

 What Is The Distinction Between XML And HTML?

-While XML and HTML are based on the same underlying SGML foundations, they are not the same and are used in different ways.
+XML (eXtensible Markup Language) and HTML (HyperText Markup Language) are both based on the same SGML (Standard Generalized Markup Language) foundation, but they serve different purposes and are used in distinct ways.

 What Are The Advantages Of Using XML For Documentation?